 - Consumer loans

 VCTs are companies listed on the London Stock Exchange (LSE) launched in 1995 to invest in small, UK businesses.

-When investing into a VCT, investors acquire shares in the trust, rather than the individual companies, meaning exposure to a whole, diverse portfolio.
+When investing in a VCT, investors acquire shares in the trust, rather than the individual companies, meaning exposure to a whole, diverse portfolio.

-The tax reliefs available when investing into a VCT include:
+The tax reliefs available when investing in a VCT include:

 - Income tax relief of up to 30%

 A company can qualify for VCT investment if:

 - It has gross assets of £15 million or less